 Mystic Naturals blog is ran by Tania Tyler, an herbalist and reiki practitioner who comes from a line of healers.
 Tania’s blog aims to bring information on topics such as natural remedies, herbal aphrodisiacs, herbs for immune system and similar herb related goodies.

 With a clever tagline, Henriette’s Herbal blog has that old-school look for a good reason.
 According to the blog owner, it’s been running since 1995 which makes it one of the oldest blog on the topic of herbal medicine on the world wide web, if not the oldest one.
-The amount of articles on this blog is astonishing, even though some of them are in Finish.
-Make sure to dig in some of the older entries.
+The amount of articles on this blog is astonishing, even though some of them are in the Finnish language.
+Make sure to dig in to some of the older entries.

 Growing up herbal is a family/mom oriented website ran by Meagan, with a blog that covers a wide range of topics related to natural living and herbs such as nourishing your family with real food, cultivating health with herbs, harvesting herbs and much more.
 A great read for everyone, but especially for moms and family oriented folks.